edsu/etudier/README.md

 ![Étudier in Action](figure.gif)

-*étudier* is a small Python program that uses [Selenium] and [requests-html] to drive a *non-headless* browser to collect a citation graph around a particular [Google Scholar] citation or set of search results.
-The resulting network is written out as a [Gephi] file and a [D3] visualization using [networkx].
+*étudier* is a small Python program that uses [Selenium], [requests-html] and [networkx] to drive a *non-headless* browser to collect a citation graph around a particular [Google Scholar] citation or set of search results.
+The resulting network is written out as [GEXF] and [GraphML] files as well as an HTML file that includes a [D3] network visualization (pictured above).

-Current D3 visualization is inspired by [eyaler]. *The D3 visualization could use some work, so if you add style to it please submit a pull request.*
+If you are wondering why it uses a non-headless browser it's because Google is [quite protective] of this data and will routinely ask you to solve a captcha (identifying street signs, cars, etc in photos) to prove you are not bot.

-If you are wondering why it uses a non-headless browser it's because Google is [quite protective] of this data and routinely will ask you to solve a captcha (identifying street signs, cars, etc in photos).  *étudier* will allow you to complete these tasks when they occur and then will continue on its way collecting data.
+*étudier* will allow you to complete these tasks when they occur and then it will continue on its way collecting data.

 Install
 -------